-- The Extended Day Education rate is \$165.00 per month (per student) for the 2021-2022 school year. - The monthly payment is auto-processed via credit/debit card.
+- The Extended Day Education rate is \$185.00 per month (per student) for the 2022-2023 school year. - Monthly payments will be auto-processed on the 10th of each month using the credit or debit card on file.

 Not registered with the Extended Day Education program?